Top 10 Things To Do In Geneva, Switzerland

 Geneva was such an unexpected surprise.
 I love history and I learned so much here.
 There were so many fun things to see and do.
 And I brought home the best souvenirs — fine Swiss chocolates, a personalized Swiss Army Knife, beautiful photos and wonderful memories.

-Stay tuned for our favorite places to eat and stay in Geneva! :)
+NEXT: Read about our favorite places to eat and where to stay in Geneva! :)

 Until next time! xoxo